The NEPAD Partnership outlook, primarily, focuses on:

 We are working to reach the Millennium Development Goals (MDGs), the international targets agreed by the United Nations (UN) to halve world poverty by 2015.

-The Deutsche Gesellschaft für Technische Zusammenarbeit (GTZ) is a federally owned organisation.
+The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) is a federally owned organisation.
 Working worldwide in the field of international cooperation for sustainable development.
 Its mandate is to support the German Government in achieving its development objectives.
 Providing viable, forward-looking solutions for political, economic, ecological and social development in a globalised world.
-Sometimes working under difficult conditions, GTZ promotes complex reforms and change processes.
-Our corporate objective is to improve people’s lives on a sustainable basis.
+Sometimes working under difficult conditions, GIZ promotes complex reforms and change processes.
+GIZ's corporate objective is to improve people’s lives on a sustainable basis.

 Forum for Agricultural Research in Africa (FARA)